th3w1zard1/PyKotor/wiki/NSS-Shared-Functions-Other-Functions.md

 ## `GetEnteringObject()` - Routine 25

 - `25.
 GetEnteringObject`
-- The value returned by this function depends on the object type of the caller:
+- The [value](GFF-File-Format#data-types) returned by this function depends on the object [type](GFF-File-Format#data-types) of the caller:
 - 1) If the caller is a door or placeable it returns the object that last
 - triggered it.
-- 2) If the caller is a trigger, area of effect, module, area or encounter it
+- 1) If the caller is a trigger, area of effect, module, area or encounter it
 - returns the object that last entered it.

 <a id="getexitingobject"></a>